Overlay

 Cosmetic Blepharoplasty

 Cosmetic Blepharoplasty addresses eyelid problems that affect the aesthetics of the eyes and face to create a more youthful look.
-There are several issues that can be corrected through cosmetic blepharoplasty, which can give you a more youthful and rested appearance.
+There are several issues that can be corrected with cosmetic blepharoplasty, giving you a more youthful, rested appearance.
 Normal aging can cause the skin to stretch and muscles to weaken in both the upper and lower eyelid areas.

 Functional Blepharoplasty

 Functional Blepharoplasty corrects eyelid issues that affect an individual’s field of vision.
 If the field of vision is diminished, the surgery would be considered functional surgery as opposed to cosmetic surgery and could be covered by your health insurance, depending on your insurance plan.
-An ophthalmologic evaluation is typically necessary to examine your field of vision prior to undergoing functional upper blepharoplasty.
+An ophthalmologic evaluation is typically necessary to assess your visual field prior to undergoing functional upper blepharoplasty.

 What Are the Benefits of Eyelid Surgery?

 For many patients, the procedure restores a more youthful, rested appearance and helps reduce puffiness, drooping skin, and fine lines around the eyes.
+Eyelid surgery can significantly enhance overall facial appearance, making patients look more alert and rejuvenated.
 Upper blepharoplasty can also improve peripheral vision when sagging eyelids block part of the visual field.
-With eyes being the focal point of most facial interactions, eyelid surgery can make you look more approachable, energized, and confident.
+Because the eyes are the focal point of most facial interactions, eyelid surgery can make you look more approachable, energized, and confident.
 Results are long‑lasting, and when combined with healthy habits and proper skincare, they can keep you looking refreshed for many years.

 Who Are the Best Candidates for Eyelid Surgery?